Hybrid A* Path Planning with Multi-Modal Motion Extension for Four-Wheel Steering Mobile Robots

 Based on the multi-modal RS curve design, we construct a heuristic function adapted to the four-dimensional state space.
 Traditional hybrid A* uses the maximum of Euclidean distance and RS curve cost as the heuristic function, but suffers from underestimation problems, particularly when obstacle circumvention or complex maneuvers are required.
 In multi-modal scenarios, this problem becomes more prominent as the algorithm needs to predict possible mode switching sequences and associated costs.

 The cost function is extended by introducing a mode switching penalty into the traditional $g(n)$.
-The calculation of mode switching cost directly utilizes the aforementioned reference velocity and sampling time mechanism: $C_{\text{switch}} = v_{\text{ref}} \times t_{\text{switch}}$, where $t_{\text{switch}}$ is the preset switching time.
+The calculation of the mode switching cost leverages the aforementioned reference velocity and sampling time mechanism and explicitly accounts for the required full stop and subsequent re-acceleration during a mode transition:

+where $t_{\text{switch}}$ denotes the preset switching time and $a$ represents the robot acceleration.
+For mode switching occurring at the initial node, the system starts from rest and only undergoes the acceleration phase.
+As a result, the acceleration-related component of the switching cost is halved, since no deceleration process is required.
 This time-velocity based quantification method enables mode switching costs to be compared with path length in the same dimension.
 The extended accumulated cost function is expressed as:

 It should be noted that at mode switching nodes, all cost terms except the mode switching cost are considered zero, as these cost terms are designed only to evaluate state iterations within the same motion mode.